 When a material is recycled, it is used in place of virgin inputs in the manufacturing process, rather than being disposed of and managed as waste.
-The Construction Materials Recycling Association (CMRA, 2010) indicates that approximately 140 million tons of concrete are recycled annually in the United States.
-WARM investigates the GHG impacts associated with reusing crushed concrete in place of virgin aggregate, an open-loop recycling process.14 Virgin aggregates, which include crushed stone, gravel and sand, are used in a wide variety of construction applications, such as road base and fill, and as an ingredient in concrete and asphalt pavement.
-When structures are demolished, the waste concrete can be crushed and reused in place of virgin aggregate, reducing the GHG emissions associated with producing concrete using virgin aggregate material.
-Therefore, the GHG benefit of using recycled concrete results from the avoided emissions associated with mining and processing aggregate that concrete is replacing.15
+The Construction Materials Recycling Association (CMRA) indicates that approximately 140 million tons of concrete are recycled annually in the United States (CMRA, 2010).
+WARM investigates the GHG impacts associated with reusing crushed concrete in place of virgin aggregate, an open-loop recycling process.
+Virgin aggregates, which include crushed

-13 Process non-energy GHG emissions are emissions that occur during the manufacture of certain materials and are not associated with energy consumption.
+Process non-energy GHG emissions are emissions that occur during the manufacture of certain materials and are not associated with energy consumption.